SystemsApproach/5G/ran.rst

 for execution.
 Realizing this value in the RAN is still a work-in-progress, but evidence using the same approach to optimize wide-area networks is compelling.

+Another common way to characterize this suite of Control Applications for SD-RAN is based on the current practice of controling the mobile link at two different levels.
+At the first level, per-node and per-link control is conducted using Radio Resource Management (RRM) functions that are distributed across the individual base stations.
+RRM functions include scheduling, handover control, link and carrier aggregation control, bearer control, and access control.
+At the second level, regional mobile network optimization and configuration is conducted using *Self-Organizing Network (SON)* functions.
+These functions oversee neighbor lists, manage load balancing, optimize coverage and capacity, aim for network-wide interference mitigation, centrally configure parameters, and so on.
+As a consequence of these two levels of control, it is not uncommon to see reference to "RRM Applications" and "SON Applications" in the context of SD-RAN.

 .. _reading_b4:
 .. admonition:: Further Reading